 = no access at all to this module

 = access to all item in the organization

 = has access to the item if they own it or are authorized by their administrator

-2 = has full access* to team management to create and manage roles “Team Member”, “Customer”, “Restricted”, “Reporting Viewer”, “Administrator”
+- Has full access to create and manage roles “Team Member”, “Customer”, “Restricted”, “Reporting Viewer”, “Administrator”

-3 = has full access* to team management to create and manage roles “Team Member” and “Contact”
+- Has full access to create and manage roles “Team Member” and “Contact”

-* full access to team management = can create, read, update and delete users incl. configuration of user permissions, authorizations (questionnaires, dashboards)
+- Full access to team management: can create, read, update and delete users including configuration of user permissions, authorizations (questionnaires, dashboards)